syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/how-to.md

 ---

 layout: post
-title: Customizations in SfCircularGauge control for Xamarin.Android
+title: Customization in Syncfusion Circular Gauge control for Xamarin.Android
 description: This section explains the steps required to customize the Syncfusion Circular Gauge control for Xamarin.Android
 platform: xamarin
 control: SfCircularGauge